 Today, doctors can choose from several options to treat psoriasis.
 According to the National Psoriasis Foundation, one of the main treatment goals should be to reduce the total area of the skin that psoriasis affects to 1% or less within 3 months of starting treatment.

-Currently available psoriasis treatments include:
+Modern psoriasis treatments include:

 - Systemic therapies: People take these medications either orally or by injection or infusion to help treat widespread inflammation in the body.
 They include options such as methotrexate and biologics.